 biography

-independent ambient music composer.
+independent modern classical composer.

 The history and favorites.